ghasemieh/Duplicated-Bug-Report-Detection-System/README.md

 # Installation Guide

+## System Requirement
+You need to have at least 10GB of FREE RAM available to run this application.

 To run the application there are two options:
 - Use the docker image
 - Use the source code